TheHerjei/termux-send-location/README.md

 - termux-location (for retrieving gps or network location)
 - jq (for parsing json formatted data from gps)

 Those can be installed with: `pkg update && pkg install termux-api termux-location jq`

 ## Permission
 To work properly some permissions need to be activated:
 - SMS access
 - Position Access
 Those must be granted to "Termux:API" app

+From terminal run `chmod +x send-location` to give termux the permission to run the script.

 ## Optional
 If you plan to use frequently this features I highly recommend to use it in combination with [Termux:Widget](https://f-droid.org/packages/com.termux.widget/).
 This app will allow to one-tap-launch of the script, this will make the script usefull in real situations.